 - In a small bowl, stir together the cubes of butter and parsley.
 Season the chicken legs with salt and pepper.

 - Place the butter and legs into vacuum bags (about one tablespoon of butter per three legs per bag).
-Vacuum seal the bags and place into the large pot when the water reaches cooking temperature.
+Vacuum seal the bags and place them into the large pot when the water reaches the cooking temperature.

-- Pour your favorite barbecue sauce over the legs and let rest for 10 minutes.
+- Pour your favorite barbecue sauce over the legs and let them rest for 10 minutes.
 Serve hot and enjoy!